High Qing era: Commercial expansion

 A heavy revival of the arts was another characteristic of the High Qing Empire.
 Through commercialization, items such as porcelain were mass-produced and used in trade.
 Also, literature was emphasized as Imperial libraries were erected, and literacy rates of men and women both rose within the elite class.
 The significance of education and art in this era is that it created economic stimulation that would last for a period of over fifty years.
 Scholars also describe the period up to the High Qing era as a second commercial revolution, which was even more transformative than the first that occurred earlier during the Song dynasty.
 By the end of the 18th century, what historians sometimes refer to as a "circulation economy" or "commodity economy" developed, in which commercialization penetrated local rural society to an unprecedented degree.

 Literacy

 Another characteristic of the High Qing was rising literacy rates, not only among men, but women as well.
-Because men left the home more frequently during this era due to the commercialization of the trade industry, there was this conception that in order for the males for the family to succeed outside the home, women of the house needed to possess their own distinct morals and authority.
+Because men left the home more frequently during this era due to the commercialization of the trade industry, there was this conception that for the males for the family to succeed outside the home, women of the house needed to possess their own distinct morals and authority.
 This meant that the most ideal mothers of elite families would be educated as well as their husbands, in reading and writing.
 The main purpose for this was to start teaching their sons to read and write as young as possible to better prepare them for the civil service examinations in their intended futures.
 The emphasis on women's education is a major change from that of previous eras, which further distinguishes the High Qing from that of other eras, and empires.